josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <CalloutPlusQuote>

 As I write this, I'm still recovering from this latest injury.
 Some of it, I attribute to the Moonlander specifically; some is probably my own fault.
+Some might not even be work-related.

 </CalloutPlusQuote>